mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-cpfxxxx/cpf2123-exception.md

 title: CPF2123Exception Class
 ---

-The exception that is thrown when: No objects of specified name or type exist in library -name-of-library-.
+The exception that is thrown when Description for object {0} not changed.

 **Namespace:** ASNA.QSys.Runtime.JobSupport <br/>
 **Assembly:** ASNA.QSys.Runtime